 Yes.
-All participants for adult learn to windsurf lessons must be at least 18 years old by Dec 31.
+Youth camp participants must be at least 10 and participants for adult learn to windsurf lessons must be at least 18 years old by December 31.

 Wetsuits are a personal preference, but strongly recommended in June before the water temperature starts to rise.
 We have wetsuits and boots available but cannot always guarantee optimal sizing for everybody.

 For students who wish to bring their own wetsuits we recommend one with short arms and legs.
 These are the most versatile and can be purchased from many stores for under $100.
 Basic neoprene boots or watershoes are available for about $30.
 PFDs (life jackets) must be government-approved and be a good fit (if you're not sure we can help and most marine stores can help too).
 Economical sources include Canadian Tire, Walmart, Costco and Amazon.
 Higher quality gear specific to windsurfing is available from Boardsports and Silent Sports.

 We have change rooms and lockers in the clubhouse but you must bring your own lock.
 We recommend that you leave valuable items at home.
 The Toronto Windsurfing Club is on public property and therefore unable to accept responsibility for any loss or damage to personal possessions.

 No, it is not necessary to be a member to take lessons.
 Students who register for a learn to windsurf course (four lessons) are eligible to become a member at no extra charge.